derrynknife/SurPyval/docs/Non-Parametric Modelling.rst

 ..
 [FH] Fleming, Thomas R and Harrington, David P (1984).
 Nonparametric estimation of the survival distribution in censored data.
 Communications in Statistics-Theory and Methods, 13(20), 2469-2486.

+..
+[TB] Turnbull, Bruce W (1976).
+The empirical distribution function with arbitrarily grouped, censored and truncated data.
+Journal of the Royal Statistical Society: Series B (Methodological), 38(3), 290-295.